Juknum/UTBM-Internship-Report/README.md

 ## III.
 Usage

-There is multiple way to use this template, you can either use it online or locally:
+There are multiple ways to use this template; you can either use it online or locally:

 ### Online